 Please consider that Kathleen nodes have 40 physical cores - 2 nodes is 80 cores.
 Jobs do not share nodes, so although asking for 41 cores is possible, it means you are wasting the other 39 cores on your second node!

-For interactive jobs:
+For interactive and batch jobs:

 These are numbers of physical cores.